But one thing everyone seems to be able to agree on is how terrible reggie weed is.

 When growing indoors you can regulate moisture levels, sunlight and temperature to create a high-quality variation.
 Often, growers will give little attention to developing the plant and simply leave it alone until it produces a decent amount of leaves, which is often not many.

 Another problem with this strain is that the female variety is fertilized, which means it typically produces more seeds than leaves.
 It then uses its valuable energy on the seeds instead of the leaves, which reduces the quality of the strain.

 What Does Reggie Weed Look Like?

-Now appearance isn’t everything but in the strain world it can be a great indication of the weed quality.
-Many describe it as having an unusual dull, dark green or brown colour.
-Often, it’s dotted with many seeds but lacks much of the appealing crystallisation you hope to see.
+Now appearance isn’t everything but in the strain world, it can be a great indication of the weed quality.
+Many describe it as having an unusual dull, dark green or brown color.
+Often, it’s dotted with many seeds but lacks much of the appealing crystallization you hope to see.

-Normally, with high quality strains like Candy Kush, there will be a mass of trichomes.
+Normally, with high-quality strains like Candy Kush, there will be a mass of trichomes.
 These are the attractive crystals or frost that form on the buds.
-These trichomes are also the source of all the cannabinoids and terpenes in your cannabis, so with little visible you can expect a very mellow high.
-High-quality strains should have quite an appealing bright green colour, unless they have been genetically modified.
+These trichomes are also the source of all the cannabinoids and terpenes in your cannabis, so with little visible, you can expect a very mellow high.
+High-quality strains should have quite an appealing bright green color, unless they have been genetically modified.

 What Does Reggie Weed Smell Like?